Why Surplus Income Is An Important Part Of Your Debt Recovery

 When you file for bankruptcy, your personal and family situation gets taken into account.

-A bankrupt person must disclose details of all their earnings and expenses and that of their family unit to their LIT (licensed insolvency trustee).
+A bankrupt person must disclose details of all their earnings and expenses and that of their family unit to their LIT (Licensed Insolvency Trustee).

 What that means for you is the need to disclose all income and bills from both yourself and other adult members of your household.